-Today our conservation efforts in North America are focused in northwestern British Columbia, in the canyons and forests of Southeastern Utah, and the mountains of central Idaho.
-In Africa, our longstanding work in the Kunene Region of Namibia continues along with an exciting opportunity in the Okavango Delta of Botswana.
-In South America, our efforts are focused in the Patagonia Mountains of Chile.
+Today our conservation efforts in North America are focused in northwestern British Columbia, northern Yukon Territory, in the canyons and forests of Southern Utah, and the mountains of central Idaho and western Montana and Wyoming.

 For each of these project areas we employ the principles of conservation biology to formulate strategies to give our partners a well-founded scientific basis for their long-term conservation planning efforts.
 Our project areas are chosen because:

-• favorable conditions exist to strengthen long-term conservation planning through local community involvement.
+- favorable conditions still exist to improve conservation education, and strengthen long-term conservation plans and sustainable resource use through local community involvement.